Sciman101/sciman101.github.io/projects.md

 [itch.io](https://sciman101.itch.io/vine)

 ## Tussle Punks
-### 2018 - 2020, On Hold
+### 2018 - 2020, Cancelled
 ### Godot 3.2
 Tussle Punks is a local multiplayer platform fighter based on [a bunch of characters](/characters.html) I made.
 Each character has a completely unique moveset, with the goal of having each character feel almost like they came from a totally different platformer game, but for them to still work together as a cohesive whole.
-It's my most ambitious project to date - which is probably why I've been working on it for 2 years.
+It was my most ambitious project to date, but sadly I've put it to rest after 2 years of development due to personal reasons.
+You can still download the most recent build and play with it, though!
 ![The Tussle Punks Roster](/assets/img/projects/tusslepunks.gif)

 Download: